datamade/semabot/README.md

 1. Create a new project channel in Semaphor.
 2. Add botbotbot as a member.
-3. Update the config.py.gpg.
-(For locally testing, get the contents of this file with: `blackbox_cat configs/config.py >> config.py`) You need to update `CHANNEL_MAP`, `TRAVIS_MAP`, and `NICE_NAMES`.
+3. Update `CHANNEL_MAP`, `TRAVIS_MAP`, and `NICE_NAMES` in config.py.gpg.
 Getting the correct channel ID may require a little patience.
 First, try to run:

 ```
 python semabot_tools.py